Ankit-Cherian/Mac-Health-Analyzer/README.md

 - Lets you disable startup items you don't need
 - Monitors running processes with real-time CPU/memory stats
 - Shows system health with live charts and gauges
-- Has a neon cyberpunk theme because terminals should look cool

 ## Notes